fawni/mabel/README.md

 ### Format

-Mabel uses the [Eno](https://eno-lang.org) data language, you can learn more about Eno [here](https://eno-lang.org/guide).
+mabel uses the [Eno](https://eno-lang.org) data language, you can learn more about Eno [here](https://eno-lang.org/guide).

 | Name    | Type                                                                    | Required | Notes                                                                                                                                                                                                    |